zsofiasomlai/pbx-group-security/content/challenges/tech-leader.md

 - Tell us why you'd like to work for them
 - Create a graph showing how you could get a job offer to work for them

-Submit your files using a github repsository or email project-cx@photobox.com
+Submit your files using a github repsository or [email us](mailto:project-cx@photobox.com)